That time of year is almost upon us again – hatching season!

 This has been a whistle-stop tour of hatching.
-We have hit the highlights, but there is so much else to learn about hatching out your chicks.
+We have hit the highlights, but there is much else to learn about hatching your chicks.

-I recommend that you read as much as you can about it before you try it.
+I recommend reading as much as possible about it before you try it.
 It will make you more confident about knowing what to do and how to do it.

-Reading about failures to hatch and the reasons behind it will help you to understand that so much goes into the process of hatching an egg that whatever you did is not likely to be the cause.
+Reading about failures to hatch and the reasons behind it will help you to understand that so much goes into hatching an egg that whatever you did is not likely to be the cause.

 Good luck with your hatching adventures, and send up some pictures of your chicks too!